Azure/Metrics-Advisor-for-Equipment.github.io/docs/10-Responsible use of AI.md

         * Easier alignment to even distribution on time, which is a protocol of the API input.
         * Increased tolerance of random noise.
         * Fewer data points and fewer API transactions.
-    * The downside of aggregatio: subtle changes within lower granularity are not considered, which might lead to missing important anomalies.
+    * The downside of aggregation: subtle changes within lower granularity are not considered, which might lead to missing important anomalies.

 ## Other references